 It is essential to assess your super balance, super contributions, and strategies before the end of the financial year to avoid last-minute stress and maximise your tax benefit.
 An adviser can work with you to implement the best super contribution strategy for you.
 They can also review your super balance, check the insurance cover, assess your financial situation and ensure you are on the right path to retiring comfortably.

-This information is provided by Invest Blue Limited (ABN 91 100 874 744).
+What you need to knowThis information is provided by Invest Blue Pty Ltd (ABN 91 100 874 744).
 The information contained in this article is of general nature only and does not take into account the objectives, financial situation or needs of any particular person.
-Therefore, before making any decision, you should consider the appropriateness of the advice with regards to those matters and seek personal financial, tax and/or legal advice prior to acting on this information.
+Therefore, before making any decision, you should consider the appropriateness of the advice regarding those matters and seek personal financial, tax and/or legal advice before acting on this information.
 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relations to products and services provided to you.